org-emotion-researcher/DeepFace-Demonstration/README.md

 1. Some emotions may not be expressed in the video.
 2. The default threshold of 80% excludes low-confidence emotions to reduce clutter.

 ## Overview

 This project analyses emotions in any videos using **DeepFace** and generates three types of outputs:
 - **Detailed CSV/Excel analysis reports**: Comprehensive data files containing emotion scores for each frame.
 - **Emotion distribution plots**: Visual representation of emotions surpassing a defined treshold in each frame across the entire video length.
 - **Animated timeline visualisations**: Dynamic timeline showing how emotions evolve throughout the analysed video.

-Furthermore the following has been included:
-- **Visualised Example Analysis**: You can download this recommended depiction of the analysis of our exemplary videos under [this link](https://drive.proton.me/urls/2GPMK16D38#jHc1r4JrN2N7).
-This has been manually edited with a movie editing tool to show the visualisation created within this project in combination with the videos in parallel.

 ### Key Features